Forest Maniac: Murders

 The first recorded attack dates back to September 1993, when the body of a young woman bearing multiple stab wounds was found in the woods near the village of Upravlencheskiy.
-Approximately several kilometers away, a VAZ-2108 was found containing the body of the woman's boyfriend, who was also stabbed numerous times.
+Approximately several kilometres away, a VAZ-2108 was found containing the body of the woman's boyfriend, who was also stabbed numerous times.
 An autopsy determined that both victims had been killed on the same night, likely only minutes apart.
 At the time, however, local authorities believed this was done by a local gang.

-The next murder occurred on May 18, 1996, near the settlement of Sorokiny Khutor.
+The next murder occurred on 18 May 1996, near the settlement of Sorokiny Khutor.
 The Maniac attacked Yegor Sidorenko and his girlfriend, who had secluded themselves in a wooded area not far from the highway - the woman was stabbed to death, while Sidorenko lost consciousness.
 Despite his injuries, Sidorenko eventually woke up and crawled to the highway, where he was soon picked up by a passing motorist.

 After being given first aid and his condition was stable enough, Sidorenko provided a description of the killer to the authorities, who developed a facial composite from his testimony.
 According to Sidorenko, the killer was wearing a camouflage suit and a mask, and wielded a spade and a knife.
 He claimed that at around 3:00 AM, his girlfriend got out of the car and noticed that somebody was hiding behind some trees.
 When she told him this, Sidorenko got out of the car and attempted to talk to the man, but was then stabbed 11 times.
 While still conscious, he saw the man rush after his girlfriend in the parking lot, whom he knocked down and repeatedly stabbed.